Why can't I use Session Manager to connect to my Amazon EC2 instance?

 Troubleshoot connectivity issues

-To check connectivity to AWS Session Manager endpoint, run the following command based on your OS.
+To check connectivity to the Session Manager endpoint, run the following command based on your OS.

 If your instance is in a private subnet, then see How do I create Amazon Virtual Private Cloud (Amazon VPC) endpoints so that I can use Systems Manager to manage private Amazon EC2 instances without internet access?